randallmlough/simmer/README.md

 Simmer's mission is to allow developers the ability to easily generate code based on their data models and client facing schema.
 Simmer can be leveraged to create a reflectionless ORM, domain driven services, conversion tools and much.
 Use Simmer as a task running CLI or as a library to fit your process and your needs.

 ### Overview
 For most applications your data models and client data types are fairly static.
 You want to receive data in a specific way and store your data in a specific.
-In-between the request, storage, and response a number of things may happen to ensure data integrity and reliability, such as; validation, normalization, conversion, error handling and so on.
-It's these in between steps where a lot of boilerplate code comes in and where Simmer aims to help.
+In-between the request, storage, and response a number of things may happen to ensure data integrity and reliability, such as; validation, normalization, conversion and so on.
+It's these _in-between_ steps where a lot of boilerplate code tends to live and where Simmer aims to help.

 ### How it works
 At a high level, Simmer is pretty simple.
 It's only job is to retrieve and connect your `models` to your `objects` and vice versa.
+What you do with that information is up to you.

 We gather your `models` by connecting to your SQL database to aggregate all of its tables, constraints, and relationships.

 For your `objects`, Simmer will parse GraphQL files to efficiently build your client data types.
 Note: a GraphQL endpoint, resolvers or service isn't required for Simmer to work, we just use the `*.graphql` schema files to know what data types you want to receive.
-Simmer is GraphQL agnostic, it will easily work for REST endpoints and others.
+Simmer is design pattern agnostic and un-opinionated, it will easily work for GraphQL or REST APIs or any other design pattern you wish.

 ## How to install
 Simmer is still in high development mode, as a result Go (Golang) must be installed and added to your path.